 Obviously, we must begin to have a dialogue about how to change our story, how to shift the paradigm.
 That dialogue continues here around the topic of worldview.
 Hear what our venerable sages have to say about it.
 Internalize this perennial wisdom and begin the Point of Power Practice that can alter your experience of life.

 Amen to that!
 The quote was from John E. Mack found in the Institute of Noetic Sciences, The 2008 Shift Report.
-As we learned in Simple Reality: The Essence, our worldview determines our identity, our identity determines our behavior, and our behavior on this planet today needs radical change. *
+As we learned in Chapter One, our worldview determines our identity, our identity determines our behavior, and our behavior on this planet today needs radical change. *